madhavkh96/learning-journey-edge-llm/README.md

- Here’s a **draft README.md** you could drop into your GitHub repo.
-It documents the 12-week plan, includes resources, projects, and adds **Definition of Done** for each week so you can track progress.

----

 # 🛠️ Learning Journey: Building a Tool-Using Edge LLM (12 Weeks)

 This repo documents my **12-week self-study & build plan** for creating a **tiny, domain-tuned, tool-calling LLM** that can run locally or on edge devices.